 - Fruits and vegetables – many are loaded with vitamin C. See some dietitian-approved tricks to encourage kids to eat more vegetables.

-- Whole grains and healthy proteins help provide fuel and energy for active children
+- Whole grains and healthy, lean proteins help fuel and provide energy for active children.

 What should I do if my child is sick?

 Prevent back to school sickness in kids by prioritizing bedtime, teaching kids to wash hands regularly, eating healthy and avoiding overscheduling.
-Get more tips from experts @ChildrensTheOne.
-Click to tweet.
+Get more tips from experts @Childrens.